aladearchives/githolio/README.md

 # githolio
-<h2>Github Portfolio PWA using Github Public API
+Githolio is a Github Portfolio PWA that uses Github Public API to display my Github Profile information

+## Website
-<p>The site is published at https://aladearchives.github.io/githolio/
+The site is published at https://aladearchives.github.io/githolio/